peterhinch/micropython-micropower/UPOWER.md

 ## 2.15 wakeup_X1 class (Enable wakeup on pin X1: Pyboard 1.x)

-Enabling this converts pin X1 into an input with a pulldown resistor enabled even in standby mode.
+Enabling this converts pin X1 into an input.
 A low to high transition will wake the Pyboard from standby.
-The following code fragment illustrates its use.
+It is recommended to add an external pull down resistor if a switch is used.The following code fragment illustrates its use.
 A complete example is in `ttest.py`.

 ```python
 from upower import wakeup_X1